phetsims/greenhouse-effect/doc/model.md

 atoms and atomic bonds.

-The photon emitter, photons, and molecules are contained in an isolated window on the screen called the ObservationWindow.
+The photon emitter, photons, and molecules are contained in an isolated window on the screen called the MicroObservationWindow.
 This is where the user observes all photon and molecule interactions.
 The flashlight looking object in the center left of the observation window is the photon emitter.
 A molecule can have many different absorption strategies which describe how it will interact with a given photon.
 The possible options are BreakApartStrategy, which causes the molecule to break apart into two or more